damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 able to react quick to any vulnerabilities in GitLab or any of its components.

-The overhead of maintaining this type of package is low since we only need one or two dedicated people to take care of all support that a package needs.
+The overhead of maintaining this type of package is low since we only need a couple of dedicated people to take care of support that a package needs.

 ### Silver bullet?